AtlasOfLivingAustralia/galah-python/README.md

 ## License

-`galah` was created by Amanda Buyan, with contributions by Caitlyn Ramsay, Dax Kellie and Martin Westgate.
+`galah-python` was created by Amanda Buyan, with contributions by Caitlyn Ramsay, Dax Kellie and Martin Westgate.
 It is licensed under the terms of the MPL-2.0 license.

 ## Credits

-`galah` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`galah-python` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).